Jiu Huang Dian 九皇殿 2017

 Burning of dragon boat to signify the sending off of the nine emperor gods

-On the evening of the ninth day of the ninth lunar month, a burning boat lit up the shore of Changi Beach.
+On the evening of the ninth day of the ninth lunar month, a burning paper ship lights up the shoreline of Changi Beach.
 The boat is consumed by fire, quickly sending nine divine beings on their journey back to their celestial abodes.
 This send-off ritual is none other than the closing of the divine beings’ nine-day sojourn into the human world during one of the biggest Taoist celebrations in Singapore, the Nine Emperor Gods Festival

 Jiu Huang Dian: A Young Temple